Phitonex/phitonex.github.io/index.md

 The link below will allow you to download the whole data package which includes:

--Analysis (FlowJo workspace)
+- Analysis (FlowJo workspace)
--Raw (Unmixed) Data
+- Raw (Unmixed) Data
--Unmixed data
+- Unmixed data
--License
+- License

 <a href="https://github.com/Phitonex/above-and-beyond-40/archive/master.zip">Download all</a>

 # References
 1. https://cytekbio.com/pages/aurora#tab-data